 - Bridges can be used to allow Grace to climb out of any water hazard to keep her safe.

 - Netting of any kind can pose a hazard.
 Grace can easily get tangled and caught in it, so please make sure football nets, cricket nets, tennis nets and planting nets are at least 8 inches above the ground so Grace can go underneath without getting caught.
 Sadly, a hedgehog caught in netting will raise her spines which will result in her becoming even more tangled.
 If you find a hedgehog tangled in netting, she will need urgent treatment at a wildlife rescue.
 Cut the hedgehog out of the net but leave a border of netting all around her, leaving any netting touching the skin intact.
 Constriction injuries need careful treatment.
 As the netting is removed, the rush of toxins into the bloodstream can be fatal if not managed by a vet or wildlife professional.

 - If your garden door or shed door is open, please check before you close it just in case hedgehogs are resting inside.

-- Polystyrene containers, tin cans and cups can trap hedgehogs as they get caught on their spines when they try to get out - please make sure that these items are not left lying around for your night time visitor.
+- Polystyrene containers, tin cans and cups can trap hedgehogs as they get caught on their spines when they try to get out - please make sure that these items are not left lying around for your night-time visitor.

 So… Grace can now access your garden, she can nest in peace , she can eat, she can drink safely and now you are hazard free.
 You are helping your area to become hedgehog friendly.